intersel/jamrules/README.md

   * a set of rules to find the objects according to the filters configuration
   * a set of objects to play with

-once configured, you can start the filtering process so that JamRules selects the objects that match your criteria and calls a 'selected' and a 'not selected' functions on each of them.
+Once configured, you can start the filtering process so that JamRules selects the objects that match your criteria and calls a 'selected' function on each of them, and call a 'not selected' function for the others...

 ![alt JamRules designed for the selection of objects](https://cloud.githubusercontent.com/assets/1048488/24730721/91d34c04-1a65-11e7-8fb8-9e47dec60691.jpg)